 One of the peculiarities of this breed is the level of its short nose with open and curved nostrils.
 His very round eyes are generally the same color as his dress which can be declined in 17 shades, although the British Shorthair silver is the most appreciated.

 Suitable Home And Behavior

-The British Shorthair white's character is quite calm and peaceful. enjoys the presence of other cats or dogs in the house.
+The British Shorthair white's character is quite calm and peaceful.
+Enjoys the presence of other cats or dogs in the house.
 He is also good with children.
 He is a great hunter as well as very playful.
 Even if he can't find anyone to play with, he can play with a small toy or any object he finds in the house.
 The cat trees and cat towers are well suited for the British Shorthair White as he is a playful cat.

 The Right Diet and Health Care for British Shorthair White

-The British Shorthair can easily be prone to overweight if its diet is not properly monitored.
+The British Shorthair can easily be prone to overweight if his diet is not properly monitored.
 This great gourmand must consume foods rich in protein, preferably with low-fat content.
 To ensure iron health, intake of essential vitamins and nutrients is also recommended.

 Genetic diseases such as polycystic kidney disease or hypertrophic cardiomyopathy should be considered, as they are descended from the Persian cat.
 It would be appropriate to perform tests for these diseases at regular intervals.

-In the light of this information, you can now make a better decision about owning a British shorthair white.
+In light of this information, you can now make a better decision about owning a British shorthair white.